ViljaKristiansen/STRU_26_20/A2/README.md

 ## A2b – Identify Claim

 **Selected report:** 26-06-D-STR-Anon.pdf
+**Selected building:** Building 308

 ### Claim

-The new structural system provides a continuous vertical load path through the new and existing load-bearing elements towards the foundation.
+The new structural system is intended to provide a continuous vertical load path through the new and existing load-bearing elements towards the basement and foundation level.

 ### Motivation